Gabrielnero000/PBR-Playground/README.md

 So, instead of shot infinite rays from every light source, Ray and Path Tracing essencially **trace back the  rays** from the eye, to the objects and to the light (that's were the "tracing" comes from) using accurate physical models.

 ## Base Architecture for a Ray Tracer
 Here is a basic UML calass diagram that can be used as base for our Ray Tracer.
 Gradually it will be expanded as we add new features, so it's important to have a robust architecture in the begining.
-I'll be using C++ to implementation, since we need fast computation and object-oriented features (inheritance, polymorphism, function overload, etc).
-I'm using the [GLM](https://glm.g-truc.net/0.9.9/index.html) library to abstract some vector representation and operations (for now).
+I'll be using **C++** to implementation, since we need fast computation and object-oriented features (inheritance, polymorphism, function overload, etc).
+I'm using the [**GLM**](https://glm.g-truc.net/0.9.9/index.html) library to abstract some vector representation and operations (for now).
 So there it is:

 As we can see, we have intially four classes and two abstract classes:
  * **Class Ray** - represents the most basic element in a Ray Tracer: a ray.
 A ray, wich is a straight line, can be expressed as $f(t) = O + tD$, were $O$ is the ray's origin, $D$ is the ray's direction an $t$ is a real number.
 Variating $t$ we have any point in the straight.
  * **Class Primitive** - abstract class that represents a primitive.
 A primitive is basically anything that a ray can colide with.
 Most common are triangles, shperes, planes, quadrics, meshes (which just lots of triangles) and so on.
-Since every primitive have a diferent intersection routine, this method must be ``virtual``.
+Since every primitive have a diferent intersection routine, the ``intersect`` function must be ``virtual``.
  * **Class Output** - used to output the image.
 Holds a buffer feeded during the render and transforms it to fit the PPM's format.
  * **Class Scene** - stores all primitives in the scene.
 Have a intersection function that just basically calls every primitive intersection function.
  * **Class Camera** - abstract class to represents the camera.
-Since there is lots of camera models (orthograp
+Since there is lots of camera models (orthographic, perspective, with/without lens) the routine to generate r

 ## Gallery: Images of Experiments